nkkelliny/AtlasKit/README.md

 *   Replace with calls to `/api/activity` and `/api/maps`
 *   Populate KPI counts from real usage metrics per user / per team

-### 3.5 Map Builder
+### Map Builder

 This is the core feature.
-It’s already working.
+It's already working.

 *   Type any address and click **Search**
 *   The app queries Nominatim and Photon, merges / dedupes results, and shows up to 5 options